 Related: The Ultimate Guide To Baby & Toddler Sleep

 Other Things To Consider

-It’s also worth considering whether your baby’s movement may be down to discomfort.
+It’s also worth considering whether your baby’s stirring may be down to discomfort.

 If this could be the case, here are some things to do and check which may help the situation:

 - If your house is noisy once your baby is down, keep disturbances to a minimum by playing a relaxing white noise.